RocketSoftware/rocket-mvbasic/docs/usage/Compile.md

 **Note**:

-- Before you compile BASIC programs, a U2 server must be connected.
+- Before you compile BASIC programs, a U2 server or jBASE must be connected.
 For information on connecting to a U2 server, see [this section](./Connection.md).
-- After you compile, regardless of whether the compile succeeds or fails, the BASIC files will be synchronized to the U2 server, overwriting the existing ones and creating new files.
+- After you compile, regardless of whether the compile succeeds or fails, the BASIC files will be synchronized to the U2 server or jBASE, overwriting the existing ones and creating new files.
 - Generated objective files will not be synchronized from the server to the local machine.
 - Compilation does not work properly when VS Code and the extension installed on Linux platform.